 Tuna and Macaroni Salad with Dill Pickles

-2 cans (5 oz. each) tuna packed in olive oil (I use Tonno Genova Tuna in Olive Oil.)
+2 cans (5 oz. each) tuna packed in olive oil, I use Genova Tuna Packed in Olive Oil (affiliate link)

 1 cup chopped dill pickles (or less if you don’t like dill pickles that much)

 2 T chopped capers (or less, if you’re not a big fan of capers)

 salt and fresh ground black pepper to taste

 2 T olive oil drained from the tuna

 2 tsp. lemon juice (I used my fresh frozen lemon juice)